What to Pack for Your Patagonia Adventure

 - Hairdryer (optional)

 —Hairdryers are available at all accommodations, either in the room or at the front desk.
-Hairdryers are not allowed at EcoCamp.
+The use of hairdryers is not allowed at EcoCamp.

 andsoap are provided at all accommodations.